 Finish: not too long, mostly on rye spices.

 A bit of a funny mix of elements, combining rye whiskey, peated Scotch and sherry casks.
 We had good expectations on the nose, but it’s sharper, younger and less complex on the palate which lowered the score.
 An interesting concept though, with an attractive price.
+One to revisit when we get the barbecue out.
 Available from Master of Malt.